MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-docs-index.md

 When learning a new reference command it is often helpful to see how different Azure services have used the command.
 This articles provides an A - Z list of popular published content organized by reference group.
 Use these links to review tested code snippets and scripts that show the use of parameter values for different tasks.

-With over 9,000 reference commands, not every Azure CLI command has been used in an Azure service article.
+With over 9,000 reference commands, not every Azure CLI command has been used in an Azure published content.
 For a complete list of Azure CLI commands, see the [A - Z reference list](/cli/azure/reference-index).

 If this is your first time working with the Azure CLI, see [Get started with Azure CLI](get-started-with-azure-cli.md) to learn about installation and login.